History of the Republic of Singapore: 2000 to present

 Singapore's bilateral post-independence relationship with Malaysia is complex and rocky at times.
 Despite their differences, Malaysia remains an important, albeit partial, economic hinterland and a regional ally, especially due to both their memberships in ASEAN.
 This importance becomes especially apparent when considering that much of Singapore's water supply comes from Malaysia.
 Both countries have been known to chide or even issue threats to the other due to differences in paths taken after independence, but fortunately this has never become serious enough to develop into embargo or hostility.

 There are increasing reforms in the education system.
 Primary education was made compulsory in 2003.
-This style of educational policy was still extremely competitive, and favoured those that did well initially, and tended to ignore the suffering students, in the process of streaming.
+This style of educational policy was still extremely competitive, and favoured those that did well initially at the expense of ignoring struggling students, in the process of streaming.
 This remains a controversial issue even today.
 It was theme for the successful local film I Not Stupid which also addresses the culture of competition induced by the post-independence education policy.
 Although the education policy has evolved over the years to address such concerns, the streaming issue is still prominent.

-The 2013 Population White Paper was officially released by the government proposing a future national population of 6.9 million due to growing concerns of rising life expectancy, declining birth rates and ageing population foreseen of Singapore in 2030.
+The 2013 Population White Paper was officially released by the government proposing a future national population of 6.9 million due to growing concerns of rising life expectancy, declining birth rates and ageing population foreseen in Singapore in 2030.
 This came after the formal launch of two integrated resorts, which also became the most profitable in the world in the same year.